-Connect the red positive (+)

-cable to the remote positive (+)

-terminal of the discharged
+Connect one end of the red positive (+) cable to the positive (+) terminal on the discharged battery.

-battery.

-- Connect the other end of the positive (+) cable to the positive (+) terminal of the good battery.
-Use a remote positive (+) terminal if the vehicle has one. - Connect one end of the black negative (-) cable to the negative (-) terminal of the good battery. - Connect the other end of the negative (-) to the negative (-) grounding point for the discharged battery. - Start the vehicle with the good battery and run the engine at idle speed for at least four minutes. - Try to start the vehicle that had the dead battery.
+- Connect the other end of the red positive (+) cable to the positive (+) terminal of the good battery. - Connect one end of the black negative (-) cable to the negative (-) terminal of the good battery. - Connect the other end of the black negative (-) cable to the negative (-) grounding point for the discharged battery. - Start the engine in the vehicle with the good battery and run the engine at idle speed for at least four minutes. - Try to start the vehicle that had the dead battery.
 If it will not start after a few tries, it probably needs service.

 If the jumper cables are connected or removed in the wrong order, electrical shorting may occur and damage the vehicle.
 The repairs would not be covered by the vehicle warranty.
-Always connect and remove the jumper cables in the correct order, making sure that the cables do not touch each other or other metal.
+Always connect and remove the jumper cables in the correct order, making sure that the cables do not touch each other or other metal